NiklasGollenstede/nixos-installer/modules/fs/temproot.nix.md

                 uid = lib.mkOption { description = "UID owning the mounted target."; type = lib.types.ints.unsigned; default = 0; };
                 gid = lib.mkOption { description = "GID owning the mounted target."; type = lib.types.ints.unsigned; default = 0; };
                 mode = lib.mkOption { description = "Permission mode of the mounted target."; type = lib.types.str; default = "750"; };
                 options = lib.mkOption { description = "Additional mount options to set.
-Note that not all mount types support all options, they may be silently ignored or cause errors. »bind« supports setting »nosuid«, »nodev«, »noexec«, »noatime«, »nodiratime«, and »relatime«. »zfs« will explicitly heed »noauto«, the other options are applied but may conflict with the ones implied by the ».zfsProps«."; type = lib.types.attrsOf (lib.types.either lib.types.bool lib.types.str); default = { }; };
+Note that not all mount types support all options, they may be silently ignored or cause errors. »bind« supports setting »nosuid«, »nodev«, »noexec«, »noatime«, »nodiratime«, and »relatime«. »zfs« will explicitly heed »noauto«, the other options are applied but may conflict with the ones implied by the ».zfsProps«."; type = lib.types.attrsOf (lib.types.oneOf [ lib.types.bool lib.types.str lib.types.str lib.types.int ]); default = { }; };
                 extraFsConfig = lib.mkOption { description = "Extra config options to set on the generated »fileSystems.*« entry (unless this mount is forced to »null«)."; type = lib.types.attrsOf lib.types.anything; default = { }; };
-                zfsProps = lib.mkOption { description = "ZFS properties to set on the dataset, if mode type is »zfs«."; type = lib.types.attrsOf (lib.types.nullOr lib.types.str); default = { }; };
+                zfsProps = lib.mkOption { description = "ZFS properties to set on the dataset, if mode type is »zfs«.
+Note that ZFS mounts made in the initramfs don't have the correct mount options from ZFS properties, so properties that affect mount options should (also) be set as ».options«."; type = lib.types.attrsOf (lib.types.nullOr lib.types.str); default = { }; };
             }; })));
             default = { };
             apply = lib.filterAttrs (k: v: v != null);
         };
-        mountOptions = lib.mkOption { description = "Mount options that will be merged under ».mounts.*.options«."; type = lib.types.attrsOf (lib.types.either lib.types.bool lib.types.str); default = { nosuid = true; nodev = true; noatime = true; }; };
+        mountOptions = lib.mkOption { description = "Mount options that will be merged under ».mounts.*.options«."; type = lib.types.attrsOf (lib.types.oneOf [ lib.types.bool lib.types.str lib.types.str lib.types.int ]); default = { nosuid = true; nodev = true; noatime = true; }; };
-    };
+    }) ];

     zfsNoSyncProps = { sync = "disabled"; logbias = "throughput"; }; # According to the documentation, »logbias« should be irrelevant without sync (i.e. no logging), but some claim setting it to »throughput« still improves performance. in {